 You should try and choose a destination that’s suitable for your needs.
 A good tip is to check ahead and make sure that there are appropriate facilities where you’re headed.
 Do they have a good hospital nearby?
 Are there doctors you can rely on, and will there be pharmacies where you can get medical supplies if you need them?

 Another good tip for travelling with cancer is to get a Global Health Insurance Card (Ghic).
 A valid Ghic means you can access state-provided healthcare during a temporary stay in another European Economic Area (EEA) country or Switzerland.
-Just remember that the Ghic card isn’t a replacement for travel insurance: you are likely to still need specialist holiday insurance with cancer support.
+Just remember that the Ghic card isn’t a replacement for travel insurance: you are likely to still need insurance.

 Where to find more advice